ilor1/HapticsEditor-v2/README.md

 This project is a tool for creating funscripts.
 For those unaware, funscript is a JSON file that contains a list of actions, that can be sent to a supported bluetooth toy to control it in sync with audio or video files.
 This tool uses [Intiface Central](https://buttplug.io/)'s unity package to connect to Intiface Central, in order to sync the haptics to toys.

 > This tool is a work in progress that I develop on my limited free-time.
 So if you like using it, and would like to donate towards its further development, or would just otherwise want to absolutely make my day <3
-> You can buy me a [ko-fi](https://ko-fi.com/ilori) or sponsor me here [github](https://github.com/sponsors/ilor1).
+> You can buy me a [ko-fi](https://ko-fi.com/ilori) or sponsor me here at [github](https://github.com/sponsors/ilor1).
 Not expected, but immensely appreciated!

 <img src="./_Documentation/Images/intro.png" alt="" height="720"/>